Sinimäe

-Sinimäe is a small borough in Narva-Jõesuu, Ida-Viru County in northeastern Estonia.
+Sinimäe is a small borough in Narva-Jõesuu municipality, Ida-Viru County in northeastern Estonia.
 At the 2011 Census, the settlement's population was 319, of which the Estonians were 100 (31.3%).
+Prior to the 2017 administrative reform of local governments, it was located in Vaivara Parish.

 Before 1977, Sinimäe was regarded as a village.

 In September 1944, the village was destroyed during a fierce battle between the Red Army and its opponents including Wehrmacht and Waffen-SS troops.